-(3) actual reasonable expenses in searching for a replacement business or farm, supported by documentation that the displacing agency by regulation may require; and
+(3) actual reasonable expenses in searching for a replacement business or farm, supported by documentation which the displacing agency by regulation may require; and

-(4) actual reasonable expenses necessary to reestablish a displaced farm or business at its new site, in accordance with criteria to be established by the displacing agency but not to exceed twenty-five thousand dollars (\$25,000).
+(4) actual reasonable expenses necessary to reestablish a displaced farm or business at its new site, in accordance with criteria to be established by the displacing agency but not to exceed ten thousand dollars (\$10,000).

-B. A displaced person eligible for payments under Subsection A of this section who is displaced from a dwelling and who elects to accept the payment authorized by this subsection in lieu of the payments authorized by Subsection A of this section may receive an expense and dislocation allowance that shall be determined according to a schedule established by the displacing agency.
+B. Any displaced person eligible for payments under Subsection A of this section who is displaced from a dwelling and who elects to accept the payment authorized by this subsection in lieu of the payments authorized by Subsection A of this section may receive an expense and dislocation allowance, which shall be determined according to a schedule established by the displacing agency.

-C. A displaced person eligible for payments under Subsection A of this section who is displaced from the person's place of business or from the person's farm operation and who is eligible under the criteria established by the displacing agency may elect to accept the payment authorized by this subsection in lieu of the payment authorized by Subsection A of this section.
-The payment shall consist of a fixed payment in an amount to be determined according to the criteria established by the displacing agency, except that the payment shall be not less than one thousand dollars (\$1,000) nor more than forty thousand dollars (\$40,000).
+C. Any displaced person eligible for payments under Subsection A of this section who is displaced from his place of business or from his farm operation, and who is eligible under the criteria established by the displacing agency may elect to accept the payment authorized by this subsection in lieu of the payment authorized by Subsection A of this section.
+The payment shall consist of a fixed payment in an amount to be determined according to the criteria established by the displacing agency, except that the payment shall be not less than one thousand dollars (\$1,000) nor more than twenty thousand dollars (\$20,000).
 A person whose sole business at the displacement dwelling is the rental of the dwelling to others shall not qualify for a payment under this subsection.

 History: 1953 Comp., § 22-9A-6, enacted by Laws 1972, ch.
 41, § 6; 1989, ch.
-121, § 5; 2015, ch.
-136, § 1.
+121, § 5.